kragen/dernocua/text/microlisp.md

 “ring buffer”), 4 KiW to the system (“supervisor and permanent code”, divided into six overlays), and the other 8 KiW to the stack and heap, and used two-word CONS cells.
-When paging a 256-word page of compiled Lisp in from the drum, the system linked it.
+When paging a 256-word page of compiled Lisp in from the drum, the system linked (“relocated”) it.

 It seems like the system could manage at most some 6000 calls per
 second: